jkunz 3d30d6da4b

 Key Components

-• CLI - Lightweight client that communicates with daemon via IPC
+CLI Lightweight client that sends commands to daemon via IPC

 🎮 Programmatic API